WebSuckIt/web-suck-it-js/README.md

   channelPassKey: CHANNEL_PASSKEY,
 })

-// The expected return of the connectionUrl is a websocket connection e.g wss://backend.websuckit.com/e762eaad-397b-4af8-9376-a8eff2731966/bright/{encrypted_token}
+// The expected return of the connectionUrl is a websocket connection e.g {ok: true, value: wss://backend.websuckit.com/e762eaad-397b-4af8-9376-a8eff2731966/bright/{encrypted_token}}
 ```

 * `channelName` - name of channel